dperson/samba/README.md

                     required arg: "<include file path>"
                     <include file path> in the container, e.g. a bind mount
-        -f          No forcing the user to be smbuser
+        -f          No forcing the user to be smbuser -F          No forcing the group to be smb

     The 'command' (if provided and valid) will be run instead of samba